Ziqi-Yang/peek/README.md

    2. Use `peek-overlay-dwim` to store the region
    3. Use `peek-overlay-dwim` again to show a peek view of the marked content.
 You can use this command in other buffer/window to show the marked content.
    4. Use `peek-overlay-dwim` to hidden the peek view.

-   Tips: You can make the peek view of the marked region automatically updated by customize `peek-live-update` to `t`.
+   Tip: You can make the peek view of the marked region automatically updated by customizing `peek-live-update` to `t`.
 Or you want to manually update content, you can use `peek-view-refresh` command.
 It should be noted that live updating/refreshing peek view can only be done when the source buffer(owns marked region) is alive.